Peeling Context from Cause for Molecular Property Prediction: Implementation Details

 \subsection{Proposed Framework Implementation Details}

-For \emph{CycPeptMPDB}, we encode 2D molecular graphs and HELM strings with GAT and 3D geometries with EGNN; each backbone has 3 layers, producing 128-D embeddings that are linearly projected to a shared 256-D space.
+Our framework instantiates modality-specific encoders for 2D molecular graphs, sequence representations, and 3D geometries.
+Specifically, we encode 2D molecular graphs and HELM strings with GAT and 3D geometries with EGNN(3D structures apply ETKDG-up to 5 initial conformers, and energy-minimize the first embedded conformer using UFF); each backbone has 3 layers, producing 128-D embeddings that are linearly projected to a shared 256-D space.
 The target correlation schedule increases linearly from $0.5$ to $0.8$ across $L{=}5$ causal blocks.
 Training runs for 100 epochs with batch size 16 on $8\times$ RTX-6000 GPUs with early stopping.
 Loss weights are $\lambda_{\mathrm{caus}}{=}1.0$, $\lambda_{\mathrm{unif}}{=}1.0$, and $\lambda_{\mathrm{mono}}{=}0.5$; cross-modal consistency is disabled ($\lambda_{\mathrm{cons}}{=}0$), and the hinge margin is set to $0$.
-For \emph{ESOL}, \emph{FreeSolv}, and \emph{Lipo} (non-peptide datasets), we use two modalities (2D graphs and 3D geometries); unless noted otherwise, embeddings are projected to 256-D and the correlation schedule is $0.4{\rightarrow}0.7$.
-ESOL uses width 128 with 2 encoder layers and $L{=}2$ causal blocks; FreeSolv uses width 64 with 2 layers and $L{=}2$; Lipo uses width 64 with 3 layers and $L{=}3$.
-The hinge margin is $0$ for all settings.
+Our implementation is publicly available at an anonymous GitHub repository (\textbf{\url{https://anonymous.4open.science/r/CLaP-FE64}}).